ipld/ipld/specs/transport/trustless-pathing/fixtures/unixfs_20m_variety.md

 ### Hamt in directory

-"All" is too large to be useful, so we'll just do "entity" and "block".
+A multi-block directory in the root of the UnixFS DAG as the target.
+The `all` scope is too large to be useful, so we just exercise `entity` and `block`.

 #### entity